tstuefe/cache-repros/README.md

 executes program, measures total cache misses and references, and shows code locations.

-Note: Skew is an issue here, at least on my machine, its bad.
+Note: Skew can be an issue.
 Code locations seem often to be off-by-(1..3).
-Out-of-order execution hurts here.
-With a bit of luck and logic counters are still attributable to the right instruction though.
+Out-of-order execution effects.

-(todo evaluate: Intel PT ?)
+(todo: investigate)

 `perf mem record -a <prog>`